mattzzw/hanshow_stellar-m3/Readme.md

 ### Physical connection

+Using the MSP430 "JTAG" SBW (spy-by-wire) mode would only use `Test` and `nRST` but I don't have an adapter for this, yet.
-In order to get a connection to the MCU the uart mode of the BSL is used.
-A couple of testpoints on the battery side came in handy.
+So to get a connection to the MCU the uart mode of the BSL is used here.
+A couple of testpoints on the battery side come in handy.

 ![pcb bottom](pics/pcb_back.jpg)